SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 * ensuring development assistance and financial flows are targeted to where the need is greatest
 * dividing the resources in accordance with the national, regional and local plans of the recipient countries.

-This interpretation was divided into three focus points to...
+We divided this interpretation to place focus on using official channels for aid as well as targeting it properly.
 We also feel the need to put some emphasis on localization as per portrayed in Inter-Agency Policy Brief: Accelerating SDG Localization to deliver on the promise of the 2030 Agenda for Sustainable Development (2024) https://sdgs.un.org/publications/inter-agency-policy-brief-accelerating-sdg-localization-deliver-promise-2030-agenda

 ```py
 TS=